 “The discussion at (the) retreat was basically to gauge Council interest, and there hasn’t been any further discussion since then,” town spokeswoman Stacie Galloway wrote in an email.
 “It was mainly just an idea that came up during staff retreat about how to pay for some of the larger ticket items that have been identified as priorities.”

-The town hopes to find money for several projects over the next seven years:• 50-acre park on the northwest side of town;
+The town hopes to find money for several projects over the next seven years:

 • 50-acre park on the southwest side of town;